 Cash flow from operations (FTA) = Cash flow from operations (CAF) – Change in WCR

 Cash flow represents a “potential” cash surplus that does not take account of customer-supplier payment discrepancies.
 The change in the WCR makes it possible to move from a potential flow to a real flow, which improves the cash position.

-The direct presentation that is not used in practice would consist in showing directly the receipts of exploitation (customer) and the disbursements of exploitation (suppliers, wages, taxes…)
+The direct presentation that is not used in practice would consist in showing directly the receipts of exploitation (customer).
+Also the disbursements of exploitation (suppliers, wages, taxes).

-The indirect presentation, which is the only one used in practice, is much more relevant for the analysis because it allows to see if the variation of the cash flow of the activity comes from the profitability (CAF) or in the management of the BFR (crisis of growth , poor inventory management, customers).
+The indirect presentation, which is the only one used in practice, is much more relevant for the analysis.
+Because it allows seeing if the variation of the cash flow of the activity comes from the profitability (CAF).
+Moreover in the management of the BFR (crisis of growth, poor inventory management, customers).

 Analyze the Cash Flow Investment (FTI)

 The FTI represents the investment effort of the period net of disposals; movements relating to this flow must necessarily give rise to a movement in fixed assets in the balance sheet.
 Disposals are recorded for their real price of sale, i.e. the cash flow.
 This requires eliminating the gain or loss on disposal at the level of the self-financing capacity.

 Investment Cash Flow (FTI) = – Capital Assets + Disposals

 To be included in the cash flow of the investment, the movement must have as a counterpart the increase or decrease of an asset on the balance sheet.

 The FTI reflects the investment effort of the period.
 It is variable according to the sectors, whether one is in a low-capitalistic service activity or in heavy industry.
 Investment expenditures are not always linear.
 A company can invest in saw tooth; make a major expense a year and few the next 4 or 5 years.